Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning: Experiments

-One can use similar implementation tricks widely used in stochastic gradient descent with Gumbel approximation that gradually anneals the Gumbel approximation hyperparameter $\tau$.
-We defer the formal pseudo-code to the \aosversion{Appendix C.2}{\cref{sec:code}}.
-The code to reproduce the results in this section can be found at \href{https://github.com/wmyw96/FAIR}{https://github.com/wmyw96/FAIR}.
+One can use similar implementation tricks widely used in stochastic gradient descent with Gumbel approximation that gradually anneals the Gumbel approximation hyperparameter $\tau$; see the pseudo-code in \aosversion{Appendix C.1}{\cref{sec:code}}.
+We include the simulation for linear models and applications of causal discovery in the main text and defer the simulation for FAIR-NN estimator to \aosversion{Appendix C.2}{\cref{sec:fairnn-simulation}} and robust prediction of water/land birds to \aosversion{Appendix C.3}{\cref{sec:app-bird}}.